home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Notification Sensors
 ![Android](/assets/android.svg)<br />

-Note: Sensors with Allow Lists will not appear as new entities in Home Assistant until one of the allowed apps recieves a new notification.
+Note: Sensors with Allow Lists will not appear as new entities in Home Assistant until one of the allowed apps receives a new notification.

 ### Last Notification